-Quietly and only in an email to some members, Marriott Bonvoy announced the ending of its standing conversion bonus for three partner airlines.
+Quietly and only in an email to some members, Marriott Bonvoy announced the ending of its standing conversion bonus for four partner airlines.
 Effective October 31, 2022, you will no longer receive a 5,000-mile bonus when you transfer 60,000 Marriott points.
-For now, the change only affects 3 of the more than 40 Marriott airline partners.
+For now, the change only affects 4 of the more than 40 Marriott airline transfer partners.

 How the Marriott Airline Transfer Bonus Works

 Currently, you can transfer your Marriott points to 40 airline partners.
 Points transfer to all partners at a ratio of 3:1, except for United Airlines and Air New Zealand.
-Points transfer to United Mileage Plus at an improved rate of 3:1.1.
+Points transfer to United Mileage Plus at an improved rate of 3:1.1 (update: this has since been changed).
 While points transfer to Air New Zealand at a rate of 200:1.

 The standing conversion was a remnant of the Starwood Preferred Guest (SPG) program, which was incorporated into the Marriott program when they merged back in 2016.
 To reward members who transfer larger balances, you'll earn a 5,000-mile bonus when you transfer 60,000 Marriott Bonvoy points.